8) Provisions (other than employee benefits)

 The Company has given security deposits to various statutory authorities and to vendors for securing services from them and rental deposits for employee accommodations.
 The Company has other receivable balances outstanding as at year end for indemnity receivables from shareholders, cost reimbursement and loan balance from its KMP / employees.The Company does not expect any default from these parties and accordingly the risk of default is negligible or nil.

 In respect of credit exposures from trade receivables, the Company has policies in place to ensure that sales on credit without collateral are made principally to travel agents and corporate companies with an appropriate credit history.
-The Company has established a credit policy under which each new customer is analyzed individually for creditworthiness before entering into contract.
+The Company has established a credit policy under which each new customer is analysed individually for creditworthiness before entering into contract.
 Sales to other customers are made in cash or by credit cards.

 There are no significant concentrations of credit risk within the Company.